 This list is in no particular order.
 I’ll start on the bottom and work my way up from there.

 That being said, Zimbabwe is still a beautiful country and you will have plenty to see and do when you do go there.
 At the height of Zimbabwe’s decline, their economy had crashed completely.
 At one stage you could have exchanged just a few dollars and become a billionaire overnight.
 My friends used to tell me stories and at one stage they had to take a duffle bag full of cash to the shop just to buy a bread.
 Since then it sort of stabilised, but it’s still a long way off from where it used to be.

-Malawi is one of the smallest countries in Africa and Lake Malawi, having been described as one of the world’s richest fauna-rich lakes, covers almost a third of one of the smallest countries in the world.
+Described as one of the world’s richest fauna-rich lakes, Lake Malawi covers almost a third of one of the smallest countries in the world.
 Even seeing that might still not be worth going there.
 AIDS plague one of the world’s least developed countries and the vast majority of the population (17 million people) live in rural areas.
 They do have a few wildlife reserves, so I’m kind of on the fence with this country.
 For now I would stay away, because there are other better countries worth visiting.
 You got to pick your battles, but if you are one of the lucky people in the world that can travel 20 times a year, then by all means, go for it.

 Angola have the fastest growing economy in Africa due to its natural resources and the capital, Luanda, have been named the most expensive city in the world to live in for a couple of years already; even beating notoriously expensive countries like Switzerland.
 It also has one of the worlds highest infant mortality rates and lowest life expectancies, which is why it makes my list.
 As a parent, I will not in good conscience take my little ones somewhere like that.